ctwoolsey/ember-paper-react/README.md

 The onChange function will return the event object.
 If `nativeOnChange` is not defined or false, the unmasked value will be returned.
 The event object returns the following object a target object with a `value` and `maskedValue`.

 This component will by default select the entire text area when focus is received.
 If this trait is not desired, the attribute `@selectAllOnFocus={{false}}` must be explicitly set.
+If `@clearOnFocus={{true}}` then instead of selecting the entire area, the value will be cleared.
+If the user does not set a value, the previous value will be restored.

 ## TextField - NumberFormatPatternTextField
 ***